Darlington Bus War: Collapse of Darlington Transport Company

 On learning of the successful bid by Yorkshire Traction, the drivers union of DTC made representations to Busways that Yorkshire Traction were not their preferred bidder, and the majority of drivers would probably be interested in joining Busways' new operation.
 Accordingly, with worries over recruitment and training now reduced, Busways registered all of DTC's commercial routes, and commenced a recruitment drive.

 Busways quickly recruited over 60% of DTC's drivers by 7 November.
 Amid concerns that DTC would not be able to fulfil its services due to driver shortage, and with concerns over United having a free hand in Darlington if DTC collapsed, Busways requested an advance on their registration date.
 This was refused.
 Busways exploited a loophole in the regulations, and began operating free buses on their Darlington network.
-Busways called in several vehicles from its other subsidiaries, and repainted several of its surplus Leyland Atlanteans into Stagecoach stripes, notable because none of Busways Atlanteans were ever painted in Stagecoach livery.
+Busways called in several vehicles from its other subsidiaries, and repainted several of its surplus Leyland Atlanteans into Stagecoach livery.

 In response to Busways initial route network, and on commencement of driver recruitment, Yorkshire Traction withdrew their bid for DTC on 2 November.
 DBC were unable to reach a sale with any other buyer, and Busways declined a new approach.

-With no other buyers, with difficulty running their services due to driver shortage, and ongoing concern at the financial viability of DTC in the long term, DTC was placed into administration on 9 November 1994, with all services withdrawn by 11 November.
+With no other buyers, difficulty running their services due to driver shortage, and ongoing concern at the financial viability of DTC in the long term, DTC was placed into receivership on 9 November 1994, with all services withdrawn by 11 November.
 Due to DTC's collapse, Busways was then granted permission to start running revenue collecting services from 28 November.

 Aftermath and inquiry conclusions

 Your Bus ceased operations on 16 December, selling its vehicles to West Midlands Travel.
 This left just Busways and United operating in Darlington.
 On the instigation of DBC, still concerned at over-bussing and congestion, both companies agreed to reduce service levels by March 1995.

 In the summary of the competition inquiry into the larger issues in bus services in the north east, concerning the collapse of DTC, the commission stated:

-"It was the combination of Busways' actions in recruiting so many of DTC's drivers so quickly, registering services on all its routes and running free services which caused DTC's final collapse.
-We find these actions to be predatory, deplorable and against the public interest."

 It stated that while registration of routes and recruitment of competitors drivers was not against the spirit of deregulation, it commented that the scale of Busways actions were unprecedented, and were attributable to Busways considerable dominance in the region, and ability to absorb losses due to free services.